-With more than 1 million apps available, it's little wonder that the Google Play store is filled with an incredible variety, ranging from terrible crapware to genuinely funny to useful apps and games.
+With more than 1 million apps available, the Google Play store boasts a varying array of titles, ranging from best-ignored downloads to genuinely funny to useful apps and games.
 Yet for every popular favorite such as Kindle or YouTube, there are just as many new, underrated or plain overlooked gems.
 Check out the apps you're not using but should that can be found in Google Play.

 The iPhone has had Find my Friends for what seems like nearly forever.
 Google has finally decided to offer its own alternative for those living in the Android universe.
 Google’s Trusted Contacts works similarly, letting you share your location or see where your contacts are.
 You can send out or request a real-time location, so you don’t have to share your constant whereabouts.
 However, Trusted Contacts will automatically send out your location if you’re not able to answer a request, which could be of help in an emergency.
 An iOS app is coming soon for your iPhone-using friends and family members.